Survival Analysis in R

 If the p-value is significant (less than 0.05), the proportional hazards assumption is violated.
 Consider stratified models or time-dependent covariates.

-Concordance Index
+Concordance index

 The concordance index (C-index) measures how well the model discriminates between subjects who experienced the event and those who did not.
 A value of 0.5 means no better than chance; 1.0 means perfect discrimination.